 The tour is $230 for the full day and includes wine tastings, lunch, a guided tour, a bike, and a helmet.
 It was so worth it to learn more about the wine-making process in Burgundy and try famous Burgundian Pinot Noirs and Chardonnay.

-If you’re short on time, then you can also take a half-day tour that includes stops at a couple of vineyards with many tastings.
+If you’re short on time, then you can also take a half-day tour that includes a stop at a vineyard with many tastings.
 Book it here!

 And if you don’t want to bike, but want to sip wine in Burgundy all day, opt for this full-day wine tour that starts in the charming town of Beaune!